amsify42/jquery.amsify.form/README.md

   <input type="text" name="name" required/>
   <input type="email" name="email"/>
 ```
-The above fields will be validated for null value and valid email.
+The above fields will be validated for null value and invalid email.
 And error message will be displayed.

 Regarding displaying error.
 Whenever error message is being displayed, it will either search the selector with class .field-error either just before or just after the field.
-It will also look for the tag with **for** selector.
+It will also look for the tag with **for** attribute.
 If you do not understand, I will make it clear by putting the error tag with field

 ```html
   <input type="text" name="email" required/>